pabloubilla/pabloubilla.github.io/_pages/about.md

  Hi there! 🐧

-I'm Pablo Ubilla Pavez, currently pursuing an MSc in Ecology and Data Science at University College London (UCL) for the 2023-2024 academic year.
-Before moving to London, I completed a Master in Operations Management and a Professional Degree in Industrial Engineering at the University of Chile.
+I'm Pablo Ubilla Pavez, I recently graduated with an MSc in Ecology and Data Science at University College London (UCL) for the 2023-2024 academic year.
+Before this, I completed a Master's in Operations Management and a Professional Degree in Industrial Engineering at the University of Chile.

 My academic journey is deeply intertwined with my passion for data-driven solutions to ecological and operational challenges.
-At UCL, I'm exploring advanced clustering techniques to understand biodiversity better.
-Back in Chile, my Master's thesis focused on using polynomial approximations to solve Ecological Inference problems in elections.
+At UCL, I explored clustering techniques to understand tree biodiversity better.
+Back in Chile, my Master's thesis focused on using polynomial approximations to solve the Ecological Inference problem applied to Chilean elections.

+I am currently looking for PhD opportunities.
+My main interests are in machine learning, operations research, and statistics; and their application to different domains like ecology, sustainability, and climate change.

 When I'm not buried in data, I enjoy playing music and bouldering.

 ---
-**Contact:** pablo.pavez.23@ucl.ac.uk
-**Location:** London, Newham

 <!-- ---